bramus/mastodon-redirector/README.md

 ## Usage

-When viewing a Mastodon page on a different instance than yours, hit the extension icon to get redirected to the profile shown on your instance.
+When viewing a Mastodon page on a different instance than yours, hit the extension icon to get redirected to the profile/post on your instance.
+You can also use the `Alt`+`Shift`+`M` / `Option`+`Shift`+`M` shortcut to invoke the redirect.

-Supported pages:

-- Profile page
-- Profile page that is set up to redirect to another account
-- Message detail page

-Redirecting to status pages from one server to the other is not possible because of the way how Mastodon works: the ids are different per instance.
+Furthermore, this extension also modifies the modals Mastodon shows on other instances.
+When wanting to follow/favorite/boost, a button with a direct link to your Mastodon instance will be injected into the markup.

 ## Development